Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 }

-As Tailwind is based on its config file (tailwind.config.js), it contains all general settings like breakpoints, colours, and font sizes, which means you don’t need to keep those things in CSS variables any more.
-Using my above method, I now have a similar configuration file with the same structure in different projects, which provides a welcomed boost in efficiency, productivity, and organisation as other developers can quickly dive into new tasks.
+As Tailwind is based on its config file (tailwind.config.js), it contains all general settings like breakpoints, colours, and font sizes, which means you don't need to keep those things in CSS variables any more.
+Using the above method, I now have a similar configuration file with the same structure in different projects, which boosts efficiency, productivity, and organisation as other developers can quickly dive into new tasks.

-I’m really satisfied with how this combination works, and I hope I’ve encouraged you to give Tailwind and BEM a chance to meet on your projects.
+I'm delighted with how this combination works, and I hope I've encouraged you to give Tailwind and BEM a chance to meet on your projects.

 Innerworks and Cogworks are proud to partner with Community TechAid who aim to enable sustainable access to technology and skills needed to ensure digital inclusion for all.
 Any support you can give is hugely appreciated.